maciejs20/ContainerWkshp/README.md

 # IBM Cloud Containers Workshop

-version 1.6
+version 1.65, 2020.01.09

-This is a mod of fdescollonges (fdescollonges/fdescollonges.github.io) workshop on containers, modified for local needs.
-Contains also efforts of Philippe Thomas.

-Created by Maciej Szulc (maciej.szulc@pl.ibm.com) for Container/Kubernetes/Openshift two day workshop.
+This is a Container/Kubernetes/Openshift workshop created for IBM Poland by Maciej Szulc (maciej.szulc@pl.ibm.com).
+This workshop also contains labs created by  Franck Descollonges (IBM) and Philippe Thomas (IBM).

+If You're interested in participating in this event, held monthly in Polish language in Warsaw, contact maciej.szulc@pl.ibm.com

 ## Agenda